morezmokarrami/cinematicket/README.md

 5-Swiper for sliders

 In this project you can see details of each movies and theaters and you can search 20 movies because I could not find the api which has everything inside.
-You can either sign up or log in in your account.
+You can either sign up or login in your account.
 I used hooks instead of class and used redux many times in my project.
-It has simple things like map, useEffect and other basic of Reactjs.
+It has simple things like map, useEffect and other basic things of Reactjs.